madScientist10/aris_assignment_EAI/README.md

 ### Model Debate Evaluation

-- I designed a debate-style process where models discuss the given maths problems.
+- I designed a debate-style process where two models discuss the given maths problems.
 - Both models are given the problem and take turns to solve it, each time reviewing the previous model's response and improving it, until they converge to a common solution within a specified number of steps.
 - Since this approach required manual design, using lm-eval-harness was not applicable, so accuracy was measured manually, by processing the final response string to extract the resulting scalar value and comparing it with the ground truth result.